amol1027/expense-tracker/README.md

 1. Visit [Google AI Studio](https://makersuite.google.com/app/apikey) to get your API key
 2. Enter your API key in the application's AI Insights tab

+## Running the Application

+If you have downloaded the pre-built executable:

+1. Locate the `ExpenseTrackerApp.exe` file in the `build/ExpenseTrackerApp/` directory.
+2. Double-click the executable to run the application.

 ## Usage Guide